wurthless-elektroniks/smc360/docs/dbgleds.md

 - 10101000 (three blinks): Boot attempt 3 failed
 - 10101010 (four blinks): Boot attempt 4 failed
 - 11111111 (stays lit): Boot attempt 5 failed (RRoD should be displayed on front)

+## Hacked SMCs kill this statemachine

+Hacked SMCs like JTAG, CR4 and RGH3 abuse the DBG_LED0 pin for various and very naughty purposes, so this state machine is usually disabled on those to prevent conflicts.
+In addition to the obvious GPIO-related patches, the call to the debug LED statemachine in the mainloop is typically NOPed out.